tadivenkat/angular-with-ngrx/README.md

-# TestAngular
+# Angular With NGRX

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.2.
+A complete Angular application with state management using NGRX

 ## Development server